Bitcoin is the new land.

 - Even if you lose this device, you won’t lose your cryptocurrencies.
 You can buy a new device and restore using your own 24-word seed phrase.

 - The mobile app is only fully-compatible with the Ledger Nano X.

 This hardware wallet was designed by miners for miners.
 (It has to undergo the scrutiny of Miners)

-The Cobo Vault uses rechargeable batteries to maintain an air-gapped security unlike most hardware wallets in the market.
+The Keystone uses rechargeable batteries to maintain an air-gapped security unlike most hardware wallets in the market.

 An air gap is a network security measure employed to ensure that the hardware wallet is physically isolated from the internet or malware-ridden laptop.